mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 ### Download and install SPPAS

-The website lets to go to the `Download Page` to download a new version or subscribe to the User's group.
+The main website contains the `Download Page` to download a new version.

-SPPAS is ready to run, so it does not need elaborate installation, except for its dependencies (other software required for SPPAS to work properly).
+SPPAS is ready to run, so it does not need elaborate installation, except for its dependencies (other software required for SPPAS to work properly, see previous section).
 All you need to do is to copy the SPPAS package from the website to somewhere on your computer.
 Preferably, choose *a location without spaces nor accentuated characters in the name of the path*.